AftabHussain/aftabhussain.github.io/project-code-intel.md

 ## [Measuring Impacts of Poisoning on Model Parameters and Embeddings for Large Language Models of Code](../project-params-embeds/index.html)
 <small><font color="gray">
-<br> AIware'24: 1st ACM International Conference on AI-powered Software,
-co-located with the ACM International Conference on the Foundations of Software Engineering (FSE), Porto de Galinhas, Brazil
+AIware'24: 1st ACM International Conference on AI-powered Software, co-located with the ACM International Conference on the Foundations of Software Engineering (FSE), Porto de Galinhas, Brazil
 </font>

 ## [On Trojan Signatures in Large Language Models of Code](../project-trojan-sig/index.html)
 <small><font color="gray">
-<br>International Conference on Learning Representations Workshop on Secure and
-Trustworthy Large Language Models (SeT LLM at ICLR '24), 2024, Vienna, Austria</font>
+International Conference on Learning Representations Workshop on Secure and Trustworthy Large Language Models (SeT LLM at ICLR '24), 2024, Vienna, Austria</font>

 ## [A Study of Variable-Role-based Feature Enrichment in Neural Models of Code](../project-roles/index.html)
 <small><font color="gray">
-<br>InteNSE'23: The 1st International Workshop on Interpretability and
-Robustness in Neural Software Engineering, co-located with the 45th International Conference on Software Engineering, ICSE 2023, Melbourne, Australia</font>
+InteNSE'23: The 1st International Workshop on Interpretability and Robustness in Neural Software Engineering, co-located with the 45th International Conference on Software Engineering, ICSE 2023, Melbourne, Australia</font>